parveen-gitcode/chatpage/README.md

-#creating a multi user chatpage with node js and socket.io
+#creating a multi users chatpage with node js and socket.io